downloadplanet/downloadplanet/easy-mail-plus-171618.md

-# Easy Mail Plus<br />Built-in importing uses easy drag-and-drop technology to make it a snap to create Easy Mail Address Files from your existing data files.
+# Easy Mail Plus
+Built-in importing uses easy drag-and-drop technology to make it a snap to create Easy Mail Address Files from your existing data files.
 Envelopes
 Use our predefined envelopes and labels (metric and US) or configure your own.
 Use one of our logos, or any BMP, GIF, JPG, WMF, ICO image.